aws-samples/amazon-connect-callback-helper/README.md

 ### AWS Lambda functions

 - dial: Places calls using Amazon Connect boto3's start_outbound_voice_contact method.
 - getAvailAgents: Gets agents available in the associated queue.
 - evaluateCallBack: Replies with a valid tier depending on the remaining contact center hours of opperation remaining time.
 - removeFromQueue: Removes contact from queue.
 - scheduleCall: Adds contact to scheduled calls list.
+This will accept user input and round the minute figure to the lower 0 (14:34 -> 14:30).
 - startScheduledCalls: Trigger based on an evenbrige schedule, queries for scheduled calls and places respective calls.
 - notify: Send an SMS message using Amazon Pinpoint.

+Lambda functions evaluateCallBack, scheduleCall,remoteFromQueue and notify are the ones invoked from Amazon Connect Contactflows.

 ### Secrets Manager Secrets
 A secret will be created to store the associated configuration.